ibm-cloud-docs/vpc/block_storage_vpc_create.md

 }
 ```
 {: screen}

+For more information about volume creation with the API, see [Creating Block Storage volumes](/docs/vpc?topic=vpc-creating-block-storage&interface=api#creating-block-storage-api) and the API reference for [creating a volume](/apidocs/vpc-aspirational#create-volume).

 ### Creating a data volume from a snapshot of an unattached volume with the API
 {: #block-storage-create-vol-snapshot-api}